eth_gasPrice vs baseFeePerGas: Which to Use on L2s

 Here's the problem: after EIP-1559, eth_gasPrice doesn't return the base fee.
 It returns:

-eth_gasPrice = last block's base fee + average priority fee
+eth_gasPrice = last block's base fee + suggested priority fee

 On Ethereum mainnet, this is fine.
 Priority fees matter because blocks fill up.
 You need to tip to get included.

 On L2s like Base?
 Blocks rarely fill up.
 Priority fees are nearly zero.
+BaseScan's gas tracker shows actual priority fees at 0 gwei.
 Transactions get included immediately with minimal or zero tip.

-But eth_gasPrice still adds an average priority fee to its response.
-On an L2 where the base fee is 0.002 gwei and average priority fee is 0.1 gwei, you get:
+But eth_gasPrice still adds its suggested priority fee to the response.
+On an L2 where the base fee is 0.002 gwei and the suggested priority fee is the 0.1 gwei floor:

 eth_gasPrice = 0.002 + 0.1 = 0.102 gwei (50x inflated)